LukeHeuser/notes/Java/what is Java.md

 ## Java API
 The `Java Application Programming Interface (API)` is integrated in the JDK and offers a connection interface between different Java classes and user interfaces.
 The java API explains the function of each class or interface.

-Developers are the primary users of Java API's
+Developers are the primary users of Java API's.

 **Five types of Java API's**
 * "Open' Java API